-Its not just an historic document of an historic event its historic document in itself being a collotype printed by the acclaimed printer Vivian Ridler
+Its not just an historic document of an historic event its an historic document in itself being a collotype, printed by the acclaimed printer Vivian Ridler

 So at £30 you’re really buying genuine piece of history at a bargain price!